If you’re visiting Bolivia, chances are, the Salar de Uyuni (aka the Bolivian Salt Flats or Uyuni Salt Flats) is on your

 What can you expect from Salar de Uyuni tours?

 Many companies in the town of Uyuni offer salt flat tours.
 If you’re not a planner like me, it’s fairly easy to walk into a tour office upon arrival and book a tour the same day.

 Most tour companies offer one to three-day tours of the salt flats, lakes, and surrounding region.

-If you are short on time and funds and only interested in seeing the salt plains themselves, a one-day tour will suffice.
+If you are short on time and funds and only interested in seeing the salt plains themselves, a one-day tour or day trip will suffice.

 Two-day tours add the region’s colorful, mineral lagoons, while in three days, you can see it all – salt flats, lagoons, deserts, and dramatic rock valleys.

 My suggestion is to choose a three-day tour option.
 If you’re going to stay in Uyuni for multiple days, you might as well go big and see all there is to see!

-Group tours or a private tour are also options.
+Group tours or private tours are also options.
 Private tours are obviously pricier but grant more flexibility; to meet new people and save money, go for the group option!